icy/kustomize-misc/002/README.md

 In `kustomize-3.8.5` an overlay patch can interfere with `images:` transformer in `base` and generate completely wrong output.

-In our POC, `base/kustomization.yaml` specifies a transformer
+In our test, `base/kustomization.yaml` specifies a transformer

 ```
 images: